JWT & JWE Debugger

 Decrypt JWE:

-• Input the encrypted JWE and the relevant private key to decrypt it and retrieve the original JWT.
+• Paste a JWE and provide the private key to decrypt and retrieve the original JWT.
+The tool supports common JWE algorithms and shows header fields and enc parameters.

 Step 5.